-“Investors” typically buy and sell securities and expect income from dividends, interest, or capital appreciation.
-They buy and sell these items and hold them for personal investment; they are not conducting a trade or business.
-Most investors are individuals.
-Sales of these securities result in capital gains and losses that must be reported on Form 1040, Schedule D (PDF), Capital Gains and Losses and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, as appropriate.
+Investors typically buy and sell securities and expect income from dividends, interest, or capital appreciation.
+They buy and sell these securities and hold them for personal investment; they're not conducting a trade or business.
+Most investors are individuals and hold these securities for a substantial period of time.
+Sales of these securities result in capital gains and losses that must be reported on Form 1040, Schedule D (PDF), Capital Gains and Losses, and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, as appropriate.
 Investors are subject to the capital loss limitations described in section 1211(b), in addition to the section 1091 wash sales rules.
-Investors can generally deduct the expenses of producing taxable investment income.
+Investors may be able to benefit from a deduction for the expenses of producing taxable investment income.
 These include expenses for investment counseling and advice, legal and accounting fees, and investment newsletters.
-These expenses are deductible on Form 1040, Schedule A (PDF), Itemized Deductions, as miscellaneous deductions to the extent that they exceed 2% of adjusted gross income.
-Interest paid on money to buy or carry investment property that produces taxable income is also deductible on Schedule A, but under section 163(d) the deduction cannot exceed the net investment income.
-Commissions and other costs of acquiring or disposing of securities are not deductible but must be used to figure gain or loss upon disposition of the securities.
-Review Topic 703, Basis of Assets for additional information.
-An investor is not subject to self-employment tax.
+They report these expenses on Form 1040, Schedule A (PDF), Itemized Deductions, as miscellaneous deductions allowable to the extent that they exceed 2% of adjusted gross income.
+They can also deduct interest paid for money to buy or carry investment property that produces taxable income on Schedule A, but under section 163(d), the deduction can't exceed the net investment income.
+Commissions and other costs of acquiring or disposing of securities aren't deductible but must be used to figure gain or loss upon disposition of the securities.
+Review Topic 703, Basis of Assets, for additional information.
+Investment income isn't subject to self-employment tax.
 For more information on investors, refer to Publication 550, Investment Income and Expenses.

-“Dealers” in securities may be individuals or business entities.
-Dealers purchase, hold securities, and sell securities to their customers in the ordinary course of their trade or business; sometimes they maintain an inventory.
-Dealers are distinguished from investors and traders because they have customers, derive their income from marketing securities for sale, and may charge their clients fees for services rendered.
-Because they are in the trade or business of buying and selling, the gains and losses of dealers are classified per section 1236 as ordinary gains and losses.
-Section 1236 also requires that dealers must keep and maintain records that clearly identify securities held for personal gain versus those held for use in their business activity.
-Dealers who are individuals must report their expenses on Form 1040, Schedule C (PDF).
-They report the income in excess of their trading activities on Schedule C as well; however, they report gains and losses associated with dispositions by using the mark-to-market rules discussed below.
+Dealers in securities may be individuals or business entities.
+Dealers purchase, hold, and sell securities to their customers in the ordinary course of their trade or business.
+Sometimes they maintain an inventory.
+Dealers are distinguished from investors and traders because they have customers and derive their income from marketing securities for sale to customers.
+Section 475 requires dealers to keep and maintain records that clearly identify securities held for personal gain versus those held for use in their business activity.
+Dealers must report gains and losses associated with dispositions of securities by using the mark-to-market rules discussed below.

-Special rules apply if you are a trader in securities, in the business of buying and selling securities for your own account.
-This is considered a business, even though you do not maintain an inventory and do not have clients.
+Special rules apply if you're a trader in securities, in the business of buying and selling securities for your own account.
+The law considers this to be a business, even though a trader doesn't maintain an inventory and doesn't have customers.
 To be engaged in business as a trader in securities, you must meet all of the following conditions: